jacobchung02/Javataire/README.md

 Project Outline:

 2. Being on a team by myself, I thought it would only make sense to create a solitaire application.
 Using JavaFX, I will implement the classic card game with fully-functional UI and the singleplayer gameplay it is known for.
-Solitaire is

 3. UML diagram will be included as an image attachment on Moodle.